crunchy-devops/jenkins-pic/JMETER.md

 ```
 Accept the **temporary certificates** created by JMeter

-Check if jmeter is recording all your actions **by selecting Thread Group**
+Check if jmeter is recording all your actions **by selecting the Thread Group item in Test Plan**
 Click on find owners, click add owner
 fill in all details
 and click add owner
+click add a pet
 select veterinarians
-go back to find owners
-enter your name in last name and hit find owner
-Stop recording in the small jmeter windows
+Hit Stop recording in Recorder Transaction Control dialog box
+Rename all Thread Group Item
 Click file, select Save Test Plan As
-Save your test plan to your git repo  as **petclinic_test_plan_records.jmx**
+Save your test plan to your git repo  as **petclinic_load_owner_and_pet.jmx**

 ### Set JMeter variables
 As we have done for hello-world-jmeter set Test plan variable